mmlacak/crochess/docs/source/libcc/cctags.rst

 :c:term:`Tag` is a link between a piece and field at which it stands.
 Every piece can have only one tag applied at any given time.

+Each :term:`tag` can be also combined with a flag, indicating that a holding piece has started a move.

 Persistent :c:term:`tag`\s are valid until used or lost, e.g. until piece is moved, activated, converted, captured, displaced, teleported, demoted (if figure), promoted (if Pawn).

-Values enumerated in losing tag are the same as in ordinary :c:term:`tag`.
+Values enumerated in losing tag are the same as in ordinary :c:term:`tag`, but they don't feature move-starter flag.
-So, conversion between :c:term:`tag`\s changes just type, not value.

 .. _lbl-libcc-cctags-masks: